BLUE HORIZON, BOOK 3

 “All I wanted was her autograph,” the raccoon said in embarrassment.

 Renny put a hand on his shoulder.
 “Don’t worry about it,” he said.
-“I’m sure she has big fans all over the PA, and your reaction was probably commonplace.”
+“I’m sure she has big fans all over the PA, and your request was probably commonplace.”

 “I feel like a goofus,” the engineer muttered lowly.